yaroslavgladkov/learning-library/qa-portnov-1-exploring-suggested-questions.md

 # 14 what are the levels of testing?

-## 14.1 i am preparing for an interview on junior software qa engineer position, and need your help with answering a few questions. what are the levels of testing? generate professional detailed explanation
+## 14.1 i am preparing for an interview for a junior software qa engineer position, and need your help with answering a few questions. what are the levels of testing? generate professional detailed explanation

 Here is a detailed explanation of the main levels of software testing: